awu0403/seaqa-openapi-test/reference/errors.md

 ---
 title: Status Codes
 slug: errors
+content:
   excerpt: The HTTP response codes indicate success or error.
 ---

 Seafile uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: